hryhorak/unicorn_companies_postgresql_analysis/README.md

 ---
 ## STEP 1
+Icluding import .csv file and connect it to database in pgAdmin4.

+## STEP 2
 This step includes cleaning, formatting and preparing the data for analysis.
 All the columns had a text data type, so I used the appropriate functions to change them to the appropriate ones.

 ~~~sql